-Eggplant Companion Plants – What to Grow with Eggplants
+Eggplant Companion Plants – What to Grow with Eggplants?

 Eggplant is a popular vegetable in many cuisines, but do you know what plants to pair it with?
 Growing companion plants alongside your eggplant can help improve the soil’s health, prevent pests, and even improve yields.